A 1940s primary school: classrooms, teachers and absentees

 The first class in 1944 was known as 'The Babies', and my teacher was Miss Reebold.
 That was how her name sounded, but I have no idea of the spelling.

 Although the main playground was at the front of the school, we 'babies' had our own small grey stone-walled playground leading off our classroom.
 I always thought how neat and friendly it looked.

 The classroom furniture was tables and small chairs.

 All the classrooms after the Reception year were simple large rooms, and the furniture was identical to what my mother described for the early 1900s classroom: a wooden high desk and chair for the teacher, a wooden-framed blackboard on an easel and two-seater desks for us children.
-There were, though, no tiers.
-All the classrooms were flat.
+(The term 'chalkboard' was effectively unheard of.)
+There were no tiers: all the classrooms were flat.